Flight-Free-UK/flight_free_uk_website/source/posts/whats-wrong-with-airport-expansion.html.markdown

 #### Injustice

-Airport expansion is representative of the inequality of aviation, by which the benefits are felt by a few, but the harms felt by all.
+Airport expansion illustrates the inequality of aviation, by which the benefits are felt by a few, but the harms felt by all.

 Each year, only around half of the UK population gets on a plane.
 Globally, the imbalance is more stark: only around 5% of the world’s population flies in any given year.
 So flying is accessed by a small number, whereas all suffer the effects: the local community through increased noise and air pollution, and the global community through increased greenhouse gas emissions.

-#### Ultimately, airports are businesses,
+#### Ultimately, airports are businesses

 and businesses have only one model: growth.
 The difficulty of living on a finite planet is that we can’t have exponential growth, and the progress of ‘green’ technology is much too slow for reducing emissions at anything like the rate that is needed.